Skip to content

 Surface

-Four tables in <data_root>/conversation_observability/conversation_observability.db (path overridable via conversation_observability.db_path):
+Five tables in <data_root>/conversation_observability/conversation_observability.db (path overridable via conversation_observability.db_path):

 • session_commits — one row per git commit attributed to a session.
 Keyed by full SHA, indexed on short_sha for GitSource lookups.
+A read-only query_commits_for_task(task_id) scans session_commits.message for a task-id reference — subject-line scope: ids that appear only in a commit body or PR body are not captured — giving the structural basis for task→developer ("developed-by") attribution in tasks/task_provenance.

 • session_file_writes — one row per (session, file_path).
 Carries the tool that wrote it, the latest write timestamp, an optional committed_sha cross-reference, and a currently_dirty snapshot (best-effort — git state is mutable, so consumers should treat this as not authoritative without a refresh).